Happy 119th anniversary to Crater Lake National Park located in Oregon!

 Earth Day is a global celebration encouraging education and stewardship of the planet’s natural resources.
-This year celebrates the 50th anniversary of Earth Day!
+This year celebrates the 51st anniversary of Earth Day!

 Take a moment and go online to learn about how we can protect our only planet.
 Click here to learn more about earth sciences.
 Click here to learn about the leave no trace principles at our parks.
 For kids, become a junior explorer today by clicking here!

-Cheers to our planet!
 Happy National Park Week!
+It’s Transformation Tuesday!